guidebooks/store/guidebooks/knative/provision/quickstart/snippets/quickstart.md

 === "On kind"

-    1. Install Knative and Kubernetes on a local Docker daemon by running:
+    You may choose to install Knative and Kubernetes on a local Docker daemon via [KinD](https://kind.sigs.k8s.io/).

         :import{../../../../kubernetes/kind.md}